-- If other symptoms exist, refer to those treatment protocols after Ondansetron (Zofran) is given. - Can be used in patients who develop nausea from narcotics. - Patient must be at least 6 kgs to be used. - Do NOT attempt to push the ODT through the foil backing.
-With dry hands, moisture on hands can cause unintended disintegration of the medication, PEEL OFF the foil backing from 1 blister and GENTLY remove the tablet. - If the child is between 6 kgs and 9 kgs, cut the ODT in half. - IMMEDIATELY place the ONDANSETRON (ZOFRAN) ODT on top of the tongue where it will dissolve in seconds, the patient's saliva is all that is required.
+- If other symptoms exist, refer to those treatment protocols after Ondansetron (Zofran) is given. - Can be used in patients who develop nausea from narcotics. - Patient must be at least 6 kgs to be used. - For patients under 2 years of age, Pediatric Base Hospital contact required for Ondansetron order. - Do NOT attempt to push the ODT through the foil backing.
+With dry hands, moisture on hands can cause unintended disintegration of the medication, PEEL OFF the foil backing from 1 blister and GENTLY remove the tablet. - If the child is between 2-3 years of age, cut the ODT in half. - IMMEDIATELY place the ONDANSETRON (ZOFRAN) ODT on top of the tongue where it will dissolve in seconds, the patient's saliva is all that is required.
 No additional liquid is needed. - Although unlikely, side effects include headache, anaphylaxis, rash, flushing, prolonged QT, dizziness, diarrhea, tachycardia, sedation, or hypotension.
 Exclude other causes first.